Closure looms for Hong Kong's pro-democracy Apple Daily after raids | Law-Order

 Closure looms for Hong Kong's pro-democracy Apple Daily after raids

 The pro-democracy Hong Kong newspaper Apple Daily looked set to close for good by Saturday following police raids and the arrest of executives - a move that critics say undermines the city's status as a free and open society as Beijing tightens its grip.
-Mark Simon, an adviser to the jailed owner and staunch Beijing critic Jimmy Lai, told Reuters on Monday the newspaper would be forced to shut "in a matter of days" after authorities froze access to the firm's core operating capital on national security grounds that were needed for staff wages and other expenses.
+Mark Simon, an adviser to the jailed owner and staunch Beijing critic Jimmy Lai, told Reuters on Monday the newspaper would be forced to shut "in a matter of days" after authorities froze access to the firm's core operating capital, needed for staff wages and other expenses, on national security grounds.

 Hundreds of police raided the newspaper last week in a national security probe in which senior Apple Daily executives were arrested for alleged "collusion with a foreign country" and HK$18 million ($2.3 million) in assets frozen.